gpaumier/gp2/src/pages/play.rst

 After I moved (back) to the US, I was having trouble finding good bread.
 Having grown up and lived in France for most of my life, I was unhappy with the limited options available in the small California town where I was living.

-In 2017, I took a ffew days off work to participate in a breadmaking workshop at the San Francisco Baking Institute.\ [#sfbi]_ For five days, I learned the theory and practice of flour types, yeast, preferments, gluten, shaping, scoring, steaming, and baking loaves.
+In 2017, I took a few days off work to participate in a breadmaking workshop at the San Francisco Baking Institute.\ [#sfbi]_ For five days, I learned the theory and practice of flour types, yeast, preferments, gluten, shaping, scoring, steaming, and baking loaves.
 At the end of the day, I would bring all the bread I had made that day to the Wikimedia office, to the delight of my food-loving colleagues.

 For a while after that, I made different kinds of bread at home, with a preference for ciabatta (for its simplicity) and brioche (for its festiveness).
 Later, I moved to the city and found a great bakery that made excellent bread, so convenience won.
 I ventured back into my breadmaking ways during the 2020 pandemic.